 Campers appreciate letters and postcards.
-Write often but don't dwell on home problems, favorite pets, or how much everybody misses them.
-When you write, be cheerful and newsy.
-All properly addressed mail and e-mail, are sorted each day to ensure same-day delivery.
-Some campers may write back, if it appears urgent, we may email a scanned copy to you, or you will receive it during pick up, don't expect too many letters - assume "no news is good news" - your camper may be too busy making friends and having fun to write.
+Write often but do not dwell on home problems, favorite pets, or how much everybody misses them.
+When you write, be cheerful and informative.
+All properly addressed mail and e-mail will be sorted each day to ensure same-day delivery.
+Some campers may write back, if it appears urgent, we may email a scanned copy to you, or you will receive it during pick up, do not expect too many letters - assume "no news is good news" - your camper may be too busy making friends and having fun to write.